jmc-88/lambda/README.md

 ^   = <bitwise XOR>

-pair    = lambda x, y, z . z x y first   = lambda pair . pair lambda x, y . x second  = lambda pair . pair lambda x, y . y
+pair    = lambda x, y, z . z x y first   = macro pair . pair lambda first, second . first second  = macro pair . pair lambda first, second . second

-list  = lambda element, next . pair element lambda f, g . f next lend  = lambda element . pair element lambda f, g . g nil head  = first tail  = lambda list, f, g . second list f g
+list  = lambda element, next, f, g . f element next nil   = Z lambda nil, f, g . g nil head  = macro list, f, g . list f lambda x . g tail  = macro list, f, g . list (lambda element, next . f next) lambda x . g

+throw    = <throws the argument as an exception, terminates the program>
+input    = <ignores the argument, reads a line from standard input and returns it as a string, excluding the line terminator>
 print    = <prints the string argument to standard output, returns true>
 println  = <prints the string argument followed by a line terminator to standard output, returns true>
+error    = <prints the string argument to standard error, returns true>
-input    = <ignores the argument, reads a line from standard input and returns it as a string, excluding the line terminator>
+errorln  = <prints the string argument followed by a line terminator to standard error, returns true>
 ```

 ## Known Issues

 The `=` and `!=` comparison operators don't work on booleans because they are Church-encoded.

-No garbage collection yet, the interpreter will leak the world until you terminate it (this is going to be fixed in a future release).
+Exceptions may be thrown using the `throw` term (which has native implementation) but there's no way to catch them (yet - a future release will add it).